 Friday 8 March 2019 is International Women’s Day.
 This year’s theme, Balance for Better, is an opportunity to reflect on the areas where balance can better our communities, workplaces and personal lives.
 Here are some key facts about balance for women and work in Australia.

 1. Balance the accounts: the gender pay gap starts from graduation

 - The national gender pay gap is 14.1%

 - The total remuneration gender pay gap is 21.3%, meaning men working full-time earn nearly $25,717 a year more than women working full-time

 - There is a gender pay gap favouring men in every single industry, manager category and occupation, regardless of whether they are male or female-dominated

-- As soon as they graduate women than men in 17 out of 19 fields of study and across nine out of 13 industries
+- As soon as they graduate women earn less than men in 17 out of 19 fields of study and across nine out of 13 industries

 - Financial and Insurance Services is still the industry with the highest pay gap at 30.3% and the Public Administration and Safety have the lowest pay gap at 4.9%